ankitzm/resume/README.md

 # resume

-A repository to hot my resume on ankitzm.co/resume
+A repository to host my resume on https://ankitzm.co/resume